Dung24-6/Dung24-6/README.md

 _**To accomplish great things, we must not only act, but also dream; not only plan, but also believe.**_

 Anatole France

+_**Focusing your life solely on making a buck shows a poverty of ambition.
+It asks too little of yourself.
+And it will leave you unfulfilled.**_

+Barack Obama